AhmedishimAplus/ToolJet/ACCESSIBILITY_IMPROVEMENTS.md

-# Accessibility Improvements: Lighthouse Score 72 → 77
+# Accessibility Improvements: Lighthouse Score 72 → 81

-This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 77 points.
+This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 81 points (+9 point improvement).

 ## Overview
 The improvements focused on addressing the main categories identified in the Lighthouse accessibility audit: